Controlling spam in Yola Mail

 Choosing the custom spam tag

-To customize your Webmail's spam tag:
+To customize your Webmail's spam tag, follow these steps:

 We recommend that you add a space or special character at the end of your tag so it does not run into the first word of the original subject line.